jeanslack/Videomass/index.md

 # Videomass
 {: .fs-9 }

-# Is a FOSS cross-platform GUI for FFmpeg and Youtube-dl
+# It is a FOSS cross-platform GUI for FFmpeg and Youtube-dl
 {: .fs-6 }

 Designed for [FFmpeg](https://www.ffmpeg.org/) enthusiasts and users who need a